TOP

 Image courtesy of Patricia

-You’ve completed your host family profile, perused the database of available au pairs, and now it’s time to interview your selected candidate.
+Once you’ve narrowed down your search, it’s time to start the interview process.
 Interviewing your potential au pair can be exciting and nerve-wracking, but there’s no need to sweat!
 Check out these top tips for interviewing and matching with your au pair.

 Try the following questions:

-• Are you a night owl or a morning person?
+• Do you tend to stay up late or are you a morning person?

 • What are your favorite hobbies and interests?